 How to Get Your Career Started

-Every state has its own requirements for qualifying for the CPA licence.
+Every state has its own requirements for qualifying for CPA licensure.
 Most are similar, though always be sure to check the exact requirements to ensure that you can meet them.

 The most important factor is education.
 Most states require that you have a minimum bachelor’s degree with 150 semester hours.
 A certain number of those semester hours must be in accounting courses while another number must be in general business courses.